mpusz/Condor2Nav/README.txt

    should be updated or task file full path should be provided from the Command Line Interface (see "condor2nav.exe -h" for more info) or a task file icon should be drag-and-dropped on the condor2nav icon.
+3. [OPTIONAL] It is possible to translate Condor task even if saving it on the disk is not allowed by the server.
+To do that user should join Condor multiplayer race and right after that quit the game.
+Now Condor2Nav is able to translate the data when it will be run with 'Last Race' option.
+4. Run condor2nav-gui.exe or condor2nav-cli.exe Condor2Nav application
-3. Run condor2nav.exe (it is handful to create a shortcut to application executable on the Windows desktop).
+   (it is handful to create a shortcut to application executable on the Windows desktop).

 6.1.
 XCSoar
 -----------